 Cost of transport in Oman

 Driving a car in Oman is much cheaper than in Europe.
 As a result, virtually everyone drives, and you easily find a second-hand vehicle to buy from another expat who may be moving on to their next destination.
-Few people use public transport – though buses are a cheaper alternative.
+Few people use public transport, although buses are a cheaper alternative.

-Taxis are also good value – there is a metered fare to gauge the price, and passengers can often negotiate this if they are not satisfied with the amount.
-You can also find local ride-hailing services like Otaxi, which allows you to confirm the fare before entering the taxi.
+Taxis are also good value.
+There is a metered fare to gauge the price, and passengers can often negotiate this if they are not satisfied with the amount.
+You can also find local ride-hailing services like Otaxi, Tasleem, and other apps, which allow you to confirm the fare before travelling.

 Cost of groceries in Oman